 Are There Specific Types of Paper for Different Printers?

 Yes!
 You need to get the type of sticker paper that is right for your type of printer.
 So be sure that you buy sticker paper that says “for inkjet” if you have an inkjet printer.
 Or “for laser” if you have a laser printer.

-Some Sticker Papers do say “For Inkjet or Laser” and can be used with either type of home printer.
+Some Sticker Papers do say “For Inkjet Printers or Laser Printers” and can be used with either type of home printer.
 Just read the product info to find your best sticker paper for a printer.